-The Limerick legend and hardworking entrepreneur that is Ann Curley, pictured on the streets of Limerick City on one of her usual working days.
+The Limerick legend and hardworking entrepreneur that is Anne Curley, pictured on the streets of Limerick City on one of her usual working days.

-WATCH A tribute to Limerick living legend Ann Curley
+WATCH A tribute to Limerick living legend Anne Curley

 By I Love Limerick Correspondent Mary Doyle